whipstein/ads-ann-surrogate/README.md

 method, point and dataset counts, and each parameter's lower bound, upper bound, unit, base-unit bounds, linear/log scale, and coverage-plot filename.

-The same command also writes `geometries_parameter_coverage.svg`.
-This scalable pair matrix provides one cell for every ordered parameter pair:
+The same command also writes `geometries_parameter_coverage.png`.
+This pair matrix provides one cell for every ordered parameter pair:

 - off-diagonal cells plot one parameter against another, with training points in blue and verification points in orange; and